 Cotton breaks down easily, but it’s a labour-intensive crop, which usually needs insecticide sprays to protect it, damaging the environment and directly affecting the health of the farmers.
 Bamboo is quite an environmentally-friendly choice as the plant grows extremely rapidly and it does bio-degrade when discarded.

 Wool is very environmentally friendly.
 Sheep can graze on land that is unsuitable for growing food crops and the animal is not harmed by having its fleece removed.

 As you can see from this post, I have used many different kinds at different times myself.
 If money was no object and I was up for pre-soaking, I would have to say that my favourite was wool wadding.
 Your quilting needle (whether hand or machine) will slip through your quilt like a knife through butter.
-This is the link to the one I use here.

 If you are new to quilting, I recommend that you try out different brands of wadding and test the different fibres for yourself.